The best hotels in Canary Islands

 Tipping isn't mandatory but €1-2/night for housekeeping is appreciated, especially at smaller family hotels.
 Sunday is genuinely quiet on the smaller islands. supermarkets near hotels in La Gomera's Playa de Santiago and El Hierro's Las Playas may be closed or on reduced hours, so stock up Saturday.
 And yes, you'll hear fireworks at unexpected times.
 The Canaries love their local fiestas, and each municipality has its own saint's day celebration running March through September.

-Canary Islands's best neighborhoods
+Canary Islands's best hotel regions

 Gran Canaria and Tenerife handle the bulk of visitors, but La Gomera and El Hierro punch way above their size.
 Start with Tenerife's southwest coast if you want luxury and reliable sun. but don't sleep on the rural interior of Gran Canaria.